prebid/Prebid.js/modules/growthCodeRtdProvider.md

 The [GrowthCode](https://growthcode.io) real-time data module in Prebid enables publishers to fully leverage the potential of their first-party audiences and contextual data.
-With an integrated cookieless GrowthCode identity, this module offers real-time contextual and audience segmentation capabilities that can seamlessly integrate into your existing Prebid deployment, making it easy to maximize your advertising strategies.
+With an integrated cookieless GrowthCode identity, this module offers real-time contextual and audience segmentation (IAB Taxonomy 2.2, cattax: 6) capabilities, and HEMs that can seamlessly integrate into your existing Prebid deployment, making it easy to maximize your advertising strategies.